maxthegap/Mach4-Serial-Pendant/README.md

+Warning this is my personal fork that i and modifing for my use

 # Mach4-Serial-Pendant
 CNC Control Pendant for Mach4, connected through USB Serial ​There are surprisingly few Pendants (CNC Machine, remote controls) for Mach4 and even fewer DIY projects.